okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 - JSON objects you can include in your response

-This information is specific to the Password Inline Hook, one type of Inline Hook supported by Okta.
+This information is specific to the password import inline Hook, one type of Inline Hook supported by Okta.

 ## See Also